Mortgage Deficiency Asset Protection

 If you are in foreclosure, there is usually little time to wait for your home to go up in value.
-Foreclosures generally happen fast and the values of homes depend on how many individuals are making cash offers at the time, which can vary from day-to-day or week-to-week.
-Judiciary procedures of foreclosure allow for judgements in favor of the creditor in the amount of the loan principal deficiency, plus interest, plus legal fees – minus the amount of a foreclosure sale.
+Foreclosures generally happen fast and the values of homes depend on how many individuals are making cash offers at the time.
+This can vary from day-to-day or week-to-week.
+Judicial procedures of foreclosure allow for judgements in favor of the creditor in the amount of the loan principal deficiency, plus interest, plus legal fees – minus the amount of a foreclosure sale.
 Moreover, you may also have to pay taxes on the amount of the loan that the bank has written off.

 - Garnishment of Wages